shalr-20/Animations/README.md

 - Easy integration with Android apps

 ## How to View the Animations
-Click the image below to watch the demo video:
+Below is the demo video:

 <a href="https://github.com/user-attachments/assets/0eee4253-0b2b-4610-bd1b-1fcc00fa3803"
   alt="Watch the video">